wetek-io/Project_3/README.md

 Image ML for virtual Gown try on.

 **From A High Level**
 This app is ment to allow brides to try on gown virtually while visiting our website.
-The model training data will be the publicly available product images from https://www.maggiesottero.com.
-These images are of the model(human) and the and the gown.
-The challenge with this is nuanced wedding gowns are highly detailed so the images must be as high quality as achievable.
-Luckily each product only has reality few images typically 10-20.
-For this project I plan on selecting just a single gown.
-I chose this one because it presents the fewest issues.
-The [Zander](https://www.maggiesottero.com/sottero-and-midgley/zander/11869) gown has good contract, a large number of images, including different angles, as well as close up images of the gown on a maniquen, there is also a black and a white version of the dress which will help a great deal for maintain gown detail in the final generation.
+This project uses a custom UNet model which will be trained on the Meta AI segmentation dataset SA-1B.

+The model needs to be pre-trained for the app.

+When a user uploads an image it will will be segmented by the model in parallel with OpenPose.

 ## Environment